All about Google Hotel Ads bid management strategies

 - Number of days before arrival.

 As an online marketer, if you want to keep more control over the bids yourself, this bidding strategy may be the right choice.
-The disadvantage compared to the commission bid strategy is that you do have to pay for the clicks, even if they have not converted or did result in a stay.
+The disadvantage compared to the commission bid strategy is that you do have to pay for the clicks, even if they have not converted or did not result in a stay.

-Manual CPC & Improved CPC Bidding Strategy
+Manual CPC and Enhanced CPC Bidding Strategy

 Furthermore, the same bid modifiers can be used with these strategies as with the CPC-% bidding strategy.
 In fact, this bidding strategy is very similar to the CPC-% bidding strategy.
 The main difference is in the max CPC per click.
-With the manual CPC the maximum bid per click is a fixed amount (excluding bid modifiers), with the CPC-% bidding strategy the max bid per click depends on the booking value (excluding bid modifiers and a possible max CPC).
+With the manual CPC, the maximum bid per click is a fixed amount (excluding bid modifiers).
+With the CPC-% bidding strategy, the max bid per click depends on the booking value (excluding bid modifiers and a possible max CPC).

 If you prefer to pay a fixed percentage per stay/conversion and want to automate bid management as much as possible, the commission percentage bid strategy is the most logical choice.
 However, if you want to keep more control over the bids, the CPC-% bidding strategy, the manual CPC, and improved CPC bidding strategies are good choices.